Applied Optics Group

 Mike Hughes – Research

-My lab develops high-resolution imaging technology for biomedical applications.
-We want to make microscopic imaging more accessible and practical in non-traditional settings such as point-of-care imaging.
-We aim to use computational imaging techniques to achieve performance similar to large and expensive bench-top microscopes, but in low-cost, small form-factor devices.
+My lab develops high-resolution optical imaging technology for biomedical applications.
+We aim to help bring affordable microscopic imaging to the point-of-care, maximising the benefits of technology for patients.
+We try to use computational imaging techniques to achieve performance similar to large and expensive bench-top microscopes, but in low-cost, small form-factor devices.

 More details on my current research are below.
-For information on my background and university roles, including teaching, and a list of publications, see my school profile page.
+For information on my background and university roles, including teaching on the physics programme, and a list of publications, see my school profile page.
 Some software developed in the lab is also available for download, or you can look at current projects on Github.

 Opportunities